uberspark/uberxmhf/README.md

 The core team: Amit Vasudevan, Jonathan McCune, and James Newsome.

-Current maintainer:
+Current maintainers:
-Amit Vasudevan (XMHF and Lockdown), Zongwei Zhou (Trustvisor)
+Amit Vasudevan (XMHF and Lockdown), Zongwei Zhou (Trustvisor and TEE-SDK)

 Other contributors: Ning Qu (TrustVisor and Lockdown), and Yanlin Li (TrustVisor)